 Killer Bug

-The grayling killer bug, as I believe it was originally called, was developed in the 1930s by Frank Sawyer, the same man who developed the pheasant tail nymph.
+The Grayling Killer Bug, as I believe it was originally called, was developed in the 1930s by Frank Sawyer, the same man who developed the pheasant tail nymph.
 At that time, Sawyer worked as a river keeper on the river Avon.
 As part of his duties, he was to rid the river of grayling.
 According to his grandson, Nick Sawyer, who runs Sawyer Nymphs in the UK, the fly that Frank developed (which imitates the gammarus pulex - what we call a scud) was more effective than netting or electro-fishing.
 I can believe it.

 Angler holding large brook trout.One of Terrence's first fish.

 I guess my comment above about inexpensive materials should be explained a bit, in that Sawyer tied his fly with a yarn that is no longer produced - Chadwick's 477.
 That yarn is now one of those almost unobtainable fly-tying materials that have achieve a near-mythical status - I would say more than polar bear hair or seal fur, more than the urine-stained fox fur for the Hendrickson (though maybe not more than the ram's scrotal hair that is, well, indispensable for the Tups Indispensable).
-Chadwick's 477 hasn't been produced for probably 40 years now, and when the rare card is auctioned on ebay, it goes for over $100.
+Chadwick's 477 hasn't been produced for over 50 years now, and when the rare card is auctioned on eBay, it goes for over $100.

 Small brook trout caught with Killer BugWild brookies seem to like them, too.